garbagetown/guideline/source_en/ImplementationAtEachLayer/DomainLayer.rst

 Creation of RepositoryImpl
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-Refer to \ :doc:`repository`\ for the implementation of RepositoryImpl.
+Refer to \ :doc:`InfrastructureLayer`\ for the implementation of RepositoryImpl.

 .. _service-label: